Are you looking to get involved with lacrosse as a coach?

 We've made the process as easy and barrier-free as possible so you can move from desire to bench boss, assistant coach, or gate swinger in no time.
 To familiarize yourself with the steps, check out how to become a lacrosse coach, which takes you from creating your NCCP number at coach.ca in step 1 to registering for a clinic in your area in step 3 - concept to coach just like that!

-Are you an LGB or rural Club looking to recruit new coaches or want existing coaches to level-up?
-No problem, we have something for you too!
+Are you an LGB or rural club looking to recruit new coaches or help existing coaches advance their skills?
+We have solutions to support your development goals.

 There are no upcoming coach development opportunities at this time.